aliyun/terraform-provider-alicloud/website/docs/r/nas_snapshot.html.markdown

 ---
-subcategory: "Apsara File Storage (NAS)"
+subcategory: "File Storage (NAS)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_nas_snapshot"
 sidebar_current: "docs-alicloud-resource-nas-snapshot"
 description: |-
-  Provides a Alicloud Apsara File Storage (NAS) Snapshot resource.
+  Provides a Alicloud File Storage (NAS) Snapshot resource.
 ---

-# alicloud\_nas\_snapshot
+# alicloud_nas_snapshot

-Provides a Apsara File Storage (NAS) Snapshot resource.
+Provides a File Storage (NAS) Snapshot resource.

-For information about Apsara File Storage (NAS) Snapshot and how to use it, see [What is Snapshot](https://www.alibabacloud.com/help/en/doc-detail/126549.html).
+For information about File Storage (NAS) Snapshot and how to use it, see [What is Snapshot](https://www.alibabacloud.com/help/en/doc-detail/126549.html).

 -> **NOTE:** Available in v1.152.0+.